JamesHBickerton/DevNotes/Notes/html.md

 To add comments or block out comments on CSS - /* */ . "ctrl /" will automatically comment out a CSS declaration.

 For classes, it is good to use - between spaces.
+Classes should be used before ID's (always use classes).

+To remove bullet points from lists, you need to use the list-style selector.